 Health and safety will become a bigger priority

-To help guests feel safe and comfortable, venues are expected to maintain certain safety rules: physical distancing, limiting long lines when possible, and reducing venue capacity.
+To help guests feel safe and comfortable, venues must maintain certain safety rules: physical distancing, limiting long lines when possible, and reducing venue capacity.
 Touch-free hand sanitizing stations will continue to be available, especially at entrances, exits and other high-traffic areas.

-“56% of respondents said social distancing measures should remain in place with venues operating at a reduced capacity. ”
+“56% of respondents say social distancing measures should remain in place with venues operating at a reduced capacity. ”

-Whatever safety standards they choose to adopt, venues must be open and transparent about their cleaning practices and communicate them with their guests.
+Whatever safety standards they choose to adopt, venues must be open and transparent about their cleaning practices.
+And, they need to communicate them with their guests.
 According to a recent Deloitte survey, 85% of respondents said visible cleaning would be most or somewhat important to them in public spaces.
 As a result, extra cleaning workers will be needed to clean and sanitize common areas and amenities more frequently.
 Being able to see cleaning practices firsthand makes guests feel safer and more likely to return.

 Food and beverage service will look much different

-While buffet tables and long lines at the bar used to be the norm, guests are now more aware of health and safety risks.
-Many venues will likely move toward a cafeteria or family-style approach, where service staff will deliver food and beverages directly to guest tables.
-High-touch areas like condiment and beverage stations will also be out, with individually packaged options now offered instead.
+While buffet tables and long lines at the bar were the norm, guests are now more aware of health and safety risks.
+Many venues are moving toward a cafeteria or family-style approach, where service staff will deliver food and beverages directly to guest tables.
+High-touch areas like condiment and beverage stations are out, with individually packaged options now being offered.

-Additional staff members will be needed to take food orders or provide table service in common areas and private suites.
-They may also work as vendors, walking the aisles and selling to fans directly.
+Additional staff members will serve venues well, taking food orders or providing table service in common areas and private suites.
+They might work as vendors, walking the aisles and selling to fans directly.
 This helps guests avoid the line altogether and ensures that they miss as little of the action as possible.
 According to Oracle:

-- 48% of consumers said they would feel safer if their food were delivered to their seat.
+- 48% of consumers say they would feel safer if their food were delivered to their seat.